simaoribeiro/csharp-driver/doc/features/open-telemetry/tracing-rfc.md

 ## Using OpenTelemetry.SemanticConventions package

 The [semantic conventions](https://opentelemetry.io/docs/specs/semconv/) are a fast evolving reference that "define a common set of (semantic) attributes which provide meaning to data when collecting, producing and consuming it.".\
-As it changes can be hard to follow, the .NET project includes a package named [`OpenTelemetry.SemanticConventions`](https://www.nuget.org/packages/OpenTelemetry.SemanticConventions/1.0.0-rc9.9) that maps the attributes defined in the conventions to a .NET project.
-Using this package will allow the Cassandra project to have its tracing attributes up-to-date to the conventions with less maintenance, however, as it's still marked as non-stable (current version is `1.0.0-rc9.9`), its inclusion is not included in this proposal.
+As its changes can be hard to follow, the .NET project includes a package named [`OpenTelemetry.SemanticConventions`](https://www.nuget.org/packages/OpenTelemetry.SemanticConventions/1.0.0-rc9.9) that maps the attributes defined in the conventions to a .NET project.
+Using this package will allow the Cassandra project to have its tracing attributes up-to-date to the conventions with less maintenance, however, as it's still marked as non-stable (current version is `1.0.0-rc9.9`), it is not included in this proposal.

 # Prior art
 [prior-art]: #prior-art